-Currency Option Contracts and Foreign Exchange Contracts.
-The Company measures the fair value of currency option and foreign exchange contracts based on dealer quotes.
+Currency Option and Foreign Exchange Contracts.
+The Company measures the fair value of currency option and foreign exchange contracts based on dealer quotes, a Level 2 measurement.

 Interest Rate Swaps.
-Fair value of interest rate swaps was derived from observable market prices for similar assets.
+Fair value of interest rate swaps was derived from observable market prices for similar assets, a Level 2 measurement.

 Off-Balance-Sheet Financial Instruments.
 The fair value of commitments to extend credit, standby letters of credit, and financial guarantees written were estimated using the fees currently charged to enter into similar agreements, taking into account the remaining terms of the agreements and the present creditworthiness of the counter parties.
 The fair value of guarantees and letters of credit was based on fees currently charged for similar agreements or on the estimated cost to terminate them or otherwise settle the obligations with the counter parties at the reporting date.
+Off-balance-sheet financial instruments were fair valued based on the assumptions that a market participant would use, a Level 3 measurement.